 The next week, do the same routine, except this time eat a few hundred calories over your BMR, but also do 20 minutes of good cardio.
 Then weigh-in on Friday morning and compare the numbers.
 Now, there are other factors at play here, such as how much walking you do during the normal course of the day in each week, etc.

 But all other things being equal you will no doubt yield better results during the week you do cardio.
-I have seen this time and again.
 It is part mental, part physiological, part sub-conscious, part whatever…it just happens!
 Guaranteed.